stat697-s19/course-questions-wiki/week-04-reflections/jliu113-stat697.md

-[dry programming Week 4 SAS Recipe]
+[Dry programming Week 4 SAS Recipe]
 * Question (jliu113-stat697): What is the  %eval function means?
 - Answer (jliu113-stat697):  Make the variable into numerical and suitable for the do loop.